peartreegames/topiary/README.md

 ## Future

 Topiary is in early development and still has a long way to go.
-Please check the Project tab on the repo to see the plans.
+Please check the Issues tab on the repo to see features I'd like to implement.

 ## Credits